mtiid/rapid-prototyping/othermill/README.md

 should be covered.

-The emergency stop is on the right hand side of the unit, press the button it anything goes wrong; such as the board separating from the bed.
+The emergency stop is on the right hand side of the unit, press the button if anything goes wrong; such as the board separating from the bed.

 Make sure to securely attach your material to the bed.
 If the PCB is not entirely covered with double sided stick tape, it will detach from the bed in the middle of milling.

 Measure your material every time you are doing a new mill.
-There is a large variance in produce width, length and depth when it comes to acrylic, PCB's and virtually every other type of millable material.
+There is a large variance in produce width, length, and depth when it comes to acrylic, PCB's, and virtually every other type of millable material.
 The Othermill is a high precision machine and these variances will make a difference.